 All software for verification of IRMA attributes is open source and freely available to everyone.
 There are several ways to deploy this software.

-If you have ICT skills yourself, or have people with such skills in your organisation, you can install the software on your own computers and integrate it in your webpages.
+If you have ICT skills yourself, or have people with such skills in your organization, you can install the software on your own computers and integrate it in your web-pages.

 If your website has been built and is operated by an external company, you can ask this company to do the integration for you.

-Possibly, commerical parties will emerge that will offer verification of IRMA attributes as a service.
+Possibly, commercial parties will emerge that will offer verification of IRMA attributes as a service.

 In particular, existing Payment Service Providers may start offering such attribute verification services, together with their existing payment processing services.